 Students in a single degree are allowed to take up to two elective courses outside their degree orientation and have them count towards their final credit count.

-For both the Capstone and Thesis degree tracks, once the proposal has been accepted, enrollment in the chosen track must continue until completion of the degree.
+For both the Capstone and Thesis, once the proposal has been accepted, enrollment in the chosen track must continue until completion of the degree.

 Joint M.S.
 Degrees